crono782/openstack-wallaby-install/13-octavia.md

 1. Create LB network

-* Similar method that does not involve dhclient as shown in docs.
-This works better and doesn't lock my system.
+* Different method than show in docs or devstack.
+This doesn't use dhclient.
+Works better for me and doesn't lock my system.

 ```
 NETID=$(openstack network show lb-mgmt-net -c id -f value)